 - Services (e.g., photographers, deejay's, etc.)

 Concur transactions will not appear in the Prime system until they are processed and approved by the student organization treasurer, ODUS administrator and Office of Finance and Treasury.

-Beginning in Spring 2019, all student organization events must be registered in CLEVER.
+All student organization activity must be registered in CLEVER.
 The event date must match the expense reimbursement reports, and applies to weekly group meetings as well as large scale events.
 If this is a large scale event, meet with the both the ODUS Financial and Program Coordinators as early as possible in the planning cycle.
 This is an integral part of the planning and budgeting process.

 Princeton University Sales Tax Exemption